sa7mon/S3Scanner/README.md

 # S3Scanner

-A quick and dirty script to find unsecured S3 buckets and dump their contents.
+A quick and dirty script to find unsecured S3 buckets and dump their contents :droplet:

 The tool has 2 parts: